nopnop/grunt-transfo/README.md

   - `options` {`Object`}:
     - *All your task options*
     - `isConcat` {`Boolean`}: This is file will be concatenated with others
-  - A method to add files to the process queue.
+  - `addFiles` {`Function`}: A helper to add files to the process queue.
 Usefull to add file detected while the transformation (expl: assets in css source):
     - `sources` {`Array|String`}: One or many path to copy / concatenate
     - `dest` {`String`}: Destination path
     - `options`: Copy/concat options (transfo options)